 In September 1971, Ando launched his instant cup noodles, but they received a lukewarm reception.
 The issues the new variant had to grapple with were cost and tradition.
 Modern Japanese considered the cost prohibitive, while traditionalists were aghast at standing, or worse, moving and eating.
 For the initial few months, the sales were dull.
 Still, the demand rose exponentially in March 1972, thanks mainly to the Communists waging war against capitalism, of which Nissin had become the poster boy in Japan.

 The Asama-Sanso Incident

-The best Japanese invention, ever!
+The best Japanese invention ever!

 In the six decades since 1958, instant noodles have become one of the most consumed foods in the world.
-According to the World Instant Noodles Association, the world consumed 1,16,560 million servings of ramen in 2020, an 11% rise against the previous year, with China, Indonesia, Vietnam and India topping the overall demand charts.
-However, it’s South Korea that tops per capita consumption, followed by Vietnam and Nepal.
+According to the World Instant Noodles Association, the world consumed 1,16,560 million servings of ramen in 2020, an 11% rise against the previous year, with China, Indonesia, Vietnam, and India topping the overall demand charts.
+However, South Korea tops per capita consumption, followed by Vietnam and Nepal.

 The trivia page of the World Instant Noodles Association sums up Ando's influence succinctly.
 It says plain noodles made from wheat flour were invented in China around the 6th century.
 Still, it took approximately 1,300 years before they spread across the world.
 Instant noodles, on the other hand, came to be eaten worldwide just 40 years after their invention.
 As they evolved, instant noodles successfully incorporated the food cultures of various regions worldwide.